OKRs vs. KPIs: What we'll explore

 With KPIs, you handle a larger volume of requests while still facing significant issues — the symptom was treated rather than the problem.
 Even if you chose additional KPIs (response time, customer satisfaction rate, retention), these disparate metrics would convey a disjointed, incomplete story.

 Conversely, in the OKR example, you can see how each key result contributes to the overall objective, enabling individuals to understand their impact.
 OKRs allow you to update and renew goals after receiving new information.
+This helps paint a clear picture of the situation.

 The pitfalls of only using KPIs